youjin2/mlops/mlflow/README.md

 4. Production: run the ML project in production

+### Building MLflow workbench
+development environment components are
+* Docker/Docker compose: handle each of the main component dependencies of the architecture
+* Jupyter: develops data science code and analytics in the context of machine learning
+* MLflow: provides facilities for experiment tracking, model management, registry, and deployment interface
+* PostgresSQL: part of the architecture at this stage, as the storage layer for MLflow for backend metadata

 ## References
 - [Machine Learning Engineering with MLflow]
 - [Mlflow official documentation]